xq/mars-rover/README.md

 # cloudpassage-code-test
-The source code files for Cloud Passage's coding exercise.
+This repository contains the source code and a small input data file for Cloud Passage's coding exercise.

+To run the program, download both files and run:
+'ruby rover.rb input_file'